 2. Pile them on a leak-proof bottom pad paved with asphalt, concrete or plastic materials, etc;

-3. Spray low-concentration cyanide, alkaline solution, non-toxic solvent or sulfuric acid on the heap to dissolve the gold;
+3. Spray low-concentration cyanide, alkaline solution, low-toxic solvent or sulfuric acid on the heap to dissolve the gold;

 4. The gold-containing solution is leached from the heap;